Quick answer

 - Multi-language: Interface available in French, English and Spanish

-RouteForce is designed for organizations that use Salesforce as their CRM and need a production-ready route optimization tool with predictable costs.
+Tourvia is for organizations that already use Salesforce and need route optimization with predictable costs and no per-user fees.

 Getting started